The Lean Startup

 One of our clients developed an innovative product, which consisted of an array of electronic stethoscopes that passively monitor vibration energy from the lungs.
 The product enabled clinicians to monitor sites of airway obstruction without exposing the patient to radiation or invasive procedures.
 The company conducted a clinical study that demonstrated the accuracy of its system and received the FDA's clearance with the intended use of "monitoring lung sounds".
 At this point they approached us to help them develop their reimbursement strategy and implement it in the US.

-After doing some homework we interviewed a couple of US payor representatives who immediately told us: "It is going to be a cold day in hell before we pay for this technology!"
+After doing some homework we interviewed a couple of US payer representatives who immediately told us: "It is going to be a cold day in hell before we pay for this technology!"
 Had the product helped clinicians differentiate between Asthma and Chronic Obstructive Pulmonary Disease (COPD), they would consider it, but since they don't see what different clinical decisions could be made by "monitoring lung sounds", they won't pay for it.
 Such a product is an example of 'waste'.

-Apparently, a lot of management and engineering time and efforts were spent on making decisions, designing, developing and testing features that one of their stakeholders (payors) was not willing to pay for.
+Apparently, a lot of management and engineering time and efforts were spent on making decisions, designing, developing and testing features that one of their stakeholders (payers) was not willing to pay for.
 Developing a new version that differentiates between Asthma and COPD meant discarding a large chunk of the work they have already done, not to mention conducting a new clinical study and applying for a new FDA clearance.

 Lean Startup calls this change in the design and the goals of the product a 'Pivot'.
 If we position this 'Pivot' on the company's burn rate graph, we could see how little money was left to support this change at such a late stage.
 Consequently, at this point, no one was willing to invest anymore money and the company shut down.